Skip to content

 Our conclusion on this important process

 This is another example where the complementary skills of the watch and jewellery trades are linked.
-The polisher, the setter, the mounter and the watchmaker must work together precisely – that's why it's important to use a jewellery repair workshop and watch repair workshop that is able to handle both serious tasks professionally and have knowledge in all these disciplines.
+The polisher, the setter, the mounter and the watchmaker must work together precisely – that's why it's important to use a jewellery repair workshop and watch repair workshop that is able to handle both serious tasks professionally.

 06